08 -- Observability: Langfuse

 Set environment variables:

-hangar.tool_invocation-- overall callhangar.cold_start-- provider initialization (if cold)hangar.provider_call-- actual provider communication
+hangar.tool_invocation-- overall callhangar.cold_start-- MCP server initialization (if cold)hangar.mcp_server_call-- actual MCP server communication

 What Just Happened

-The TracedProviderService wraps tool invocations with Langfuse spans via the LangfuseObservabilityAdapter.
-Each tool call creates a trace with child spans for cold start (if needed) and the actual provider call.
-Correlation IDs link Hangar traces to provider-side traces.
+The TracedMcpServerService wraps tool invocations with Langfuse spans via the LangfuseObservabilityAdapter.
+Each tool call creates a trace with child spans for cold start (if needed) and the actual MCP server call.
+Correlation IDs link Hangar traces to MCP server-side traces.

 Key Config Reference